Programs for All Ages at the Stage Nature Center

 Family Nature Explorers

 Ages: All (best for 5 & up)

-TNS Member: $15 for family of up to 4 people, $2 for each additional person
+TNS Member: $15 for a family of up to 4 people, $2 for each additional person

-Non-Member: $18 for family of up to 4 people, $3 for each additional person
+Non-Member: $18 for a family of up to 4 people, $3 for each additional person

 Enjoy some screen-free quality time for the whole family while exploring the natural world.
 Families will participate in hands-on, outdoor experiences that will inspire curiosity and a connection to nature.
 Together we will investigate different nature-related topics each month.
 Registration is on a month-to-month basis.
 Adults must remain with their children.